Perturbations and quantum relaxation: Behaviour of trajectories over very long timescales

 We first consider the same four-mode wave function, with $m$, $n$ in equation (9) summing from $0$ to $1$, that was investigated in \cite{ACV14}.\footnote{The initial phases were $\theta_{00} = 0.5442$, $\theta_{01} = 2.3099$, $\theta_{10} = 5.6703$, $\theta_{11} = 4.5333$.} In that work the confinement of the trajectories was studied up to 25 periods.
 The results are displayed in figure 8 of \cite{ACV14} and show that certain trajectories remain confined over 25 periods.
 (It was also found that the coarse-grained $H$-function seemed to saturate, with a small residue indicating incomplete relaxation -- caused by the confinement of a significant fraction of the trajectories.)
 We have now found that, for this same case, the confinement persists all the way up to 3000 periods.
 Initial points 1, 2, 3, 4 and 6 generate trajectories that wander over the bulk of the support of the wave function, while initial points 5, 7, 8, 9 and 10 generate trajectories that are confined to small sub-regions.

 If a trajectory is found numerically to be confined to a sub-region over a given large time interval, it is of course conceivable that over even larger times the trajectory could wander outside of that region and possibly cover the bulk of the support of $|\psi|^2$.
-We are, however, able to provide evidence that our apparently confined trajectories will remain confined indefinitely, by the following method.

-We plot the `widths' and `heights' of the trajectories -- that is, differences between the maximal and minimal $q_1$- and $q_2$-coordinates respectively -- for various final times.
-The widths and heights of the unconfined trajectories continue to show an increasing trend even between 2000 and 3000 periods.
-In contrast, the widths and heights of the confined trajectories quickly saturate and remain essentially constant after the early increase, indicating that those trajectories are bounded indefinitely within a sub-region.
-Of course this method does not provide a proof of strict and indefinite confinement, but it does provide strong numerical evidence.
+However, this is unlikely in the cases we have studied, for reasons that will be explained below.

 To illustrate our results we may consider two specific trajectories, the first unconfined and the second confined.

 An example of an unconfined trajectory is shown in Fig. 1.
 The trajectory is plotted up to 25, 100, 200, 500, 1000 and 3000 periods.
 Clearly, the trajectory wanders over the bulk of the support of $|\psi|^2$ .
 (For comparison, the distribution $|\psi|^2$ is shown in Fig. 2.)